kpn/kstreams/docs/stream.md

 !!! note
     If for some reason you interrupt the "async for in" in the async generator, the Stream will stopped consuming events meaning that the lag will increase.

+## Rebalance Listener

+For some cases you will need a `RebalanceListener` so when partitions are `assigned` or `revoked` to the stream different accions can be performed.

+### Use cases

+- Cleanup or custom state save on the start of a rebalance operation
+- Saving offsets in a custom store when a partition is `revoked`
+- Load a state or cache warmup on completion of a successful partition re-assignment.

+::: kstreams.RebalanceListener
+    options:
+        show_root_heading: true
+        docstring_section_style: table
+        show_signature_annotations: false
+        show_bases: false